kBashar/dhaka-weather/README.md

-# strativ-test
-Backend Developer with AI Focus Assignment
+# Backend Developer with AI Focus Assignment

 ## Run the app